 Back to black is one of the all-time great songs:**

-Sifting through different versions of her songs seems more instructive than comparing recordings of Zerfließe:
+Sifting through different versions of her songs seems more instructive, for instance, than comparing recordings of Zerfließe:

 Amy was at her best (and this may be a universal truth) in small-scale informal sessions.

-Please excuse the BBC bias here (“Typical!“), but her 2007 session for them makes a good compromise, where she is on her best behavior yet comfortable in the personal setting of Porchester Hall:
+Please excuse the BBC bias here (“Typical!“), but her 2007 session for them makes a good compromise, where she is on her best behaviour yet comfortable in the personal setting of Porchester Hall:

 Her late work with Tony Bennett is moving:

-I would love to be reincarnated as one of her regular backing singers, though this seems unlikely.
+I’d love to be reincarnated as one of her backing singers, though this seems unlikely.
 I would have settled for her staying alive, and happy.

-* “The all-time great songs” is generally used in the limited sense of “favourites of Anglo-American pop since the 1960s”, but here I am indeed happy to rank her oeuvre alongside the likes of Hildegard von Bingen or Niña de los Peines.
+** “The all-time great songs” is generally used in the limited sense of “favourites of Anglo-American pop since the 1960s”, but here I am indeed happy to rank her oeuvre alongside the likes of Orpheus, Hildegard von Bingen, or Niña de los Peines.